CTVA

 --Red Buttons (comedian)

---The Ames Brothers (singing groups)
+--The Ames Brothers (singing group)

 --Rowan and Martin (comedy team)